 Table of Contents

-Calculate Taxable Income on Salary?
+How to Calculate Taxable Income on Salary?

-It is essential to gather all the details required to file your income tax returns before computing your taxable income on salary.
+It is essential to gather all the details required to file your Income Tax Returns before computing your taxable income on salary.
 You will then have to calculate your total taxable income, followed by the calculation of final tax refundable or payable.
 To calculate the final tax, you will have to use the applicable tax rates before subtracting taxes already paid through advance tax or TCS/TDS from the tax amount due.

 The income tax regulations allow individuals to derive income from five sources, viz.
 Income from Salary, Income from Business or Property, Income from Capital Gains, Income from House Property, and Income from Other Sources.
 Each income derived by an individual must fall under one of the aforementioned categories.